ubc-library/geodisy/Documentation/factsheet.md

 #### For the more technically inclined

 **Geodisy** consists of middleware (a piece of software living on a server, not directly accessible to end users) that:

 1. Harvests data and metadata from a repository (intially Dataverse)

 2. Cleans and normalizes metadata and data found in study recods

 3. Creates bounding boxes for data sets if applicable, and reads geometry from compatible files, such as shapefiles

 4. Injects bounding box data and/ or geospatial data into a geospatial server, in this case [Open Geoserver](http://geoserver.org/)

 5. Presents a visual search in the form of a [Geoblacklight](https://geoblacklight.org) front end

 **Geodisy is open source**
 All of the software you need will be free and open source (FOSS).
 The Geodisy middleware component will be available for download from [Github](https://github.com).
-In addition to Geodisy, you will need
+In addition to Geodisy, you will need:

 1. A [Dataverse](https://dataverse.org) repository to harvest from

 2. [Open Geoserver](http://geoserver.org/) in which to place your data

 3. [Geoblacklight](https://geoblacklight.org) to allow users to search

 ### When will it be available?
+**Geodisy** is available now.
+See it in action at [geo.frdr.ca](https://geo.frdr.ca)

+### Where can I find documentation?
-**Geodisy** is (tentatively) expected to be available Quarter 2, 2020.
+**Geodisy** documentation is available in our [Github repository](https://github.com/ubc-library/geodisy/blob/master/Documentation/index.md)

+### Where is the software?
+Because **Geodisy** is an open source project, all of our software is freely available.
+Download or fork the software from [Github](https://github.com/ubc-library/geodisy/).

 ### Who is behind all of this?